lexibank/tlopo/out/vol2/chapter8.md

 Inspection of the grammars of Oceanic languages shows that many have retained the distinction between local and common constructions, although a majority express it with morphemes other than reflexes of _&ast;i_ and _&ast;ta-_ (for elaboration, see [Ross 2004](../sources/Ross2004)); see also the local prepositions listed under POc _&ast;la[-]_ (p.289).
 This inspection also shows that common nouns can be readily co-opted into the local construction.
 Thus it is common to find the common nouns for ‘house’, ‘garden’, ‘village’, ‘bush’ and ‘beach’ also occurring in the local construction, but this does not mean that the POc etyma they reflect necessarily occurred in the POc local construction.

-As the Taiof examples above show, the division into common and local nouns cut across the division into zero-valency and monovalent nouns (vol. 1, p.32).
+As the Taiof examples above show, the division into common and local nouns cut across the division into zero-valency and monovalent nouns ([vol.1,32](../contributions/1-2#p-32)).

 Zero-valency local nouns denoted familiar places like ‘home’, ‘own village’, ‘own garden’, ‘bush’, ‘beach’, i.e. locations whose reference would be clear to the addressee without further specification or whose exact reference was irrelevant (like the English construction with at and no article in at home, at school, at hospital, at work).
 Also belonging to the zero-valency local category were nouns denoting regions, either in relation to, say, the island home of the interlocutors or in relation to the speaker.
 These nouns denote geographic directions such as ‘up above’, ‘down below’, ‘inland’, ‘at sea’ and so on.
 There is no sharp distinction between these and nouns for familiar places: ‘inland’ and ‘bush’, for example, are often synonymous in Oceanic languages.
 This is not surprising.
 [Palmer](../sources/Palmer2001) ([2001](../sources/Palmer2001)) points out that the terms for a culture’s geographic directions are commonly grammaticised from perceptually salient phenomena of the landscape.
 These nouns have sometimes been labelled ‘absolute’ local nouns in the literature, to distinguish them from relational local nouns, but I prefer the label ‘geographic’ as some of their uses are deictic, referring to a location in relation to the speaker and addressee.
 Familiar-place and geographic local nouns are reconstructed in [§2.2](../contributions/2-8#s-2-2).